 Medical studies

-Prospective students, find out here how to continue your studies in medicine after a year of PASS or L.AS.
+Prospective students, find out here how to continue your studies in medicine after completing a year of PASS or L.AS.

 MEDICINE

-BECOMING A DOCTOR OR SURGEON
+BECOME A DOCTOR OR SURGEON

 • Place of study